jakobjassmann/ecodes-dk-lidar/dklidar/readme.md

 --- | ---
-dtm_generate_footprint | Generates footprint for a single dtm tile. dtm_neighbourhood_mosaic | Creates neigbhourhood mosaic of dtm tiles. dtm_aggregate_tile | Generates a 10 m aggregate of the 0.4 m dtm tiles. dtm_calc_slope | Calculates the slope from a dtm neighbourhood mosaic, aggregates and crops oupput to a 10 msingle tile raster. dtm_calc_aspect | Calculates the aspect from a dtm neighbourhood mosaic, aggregates and crops oupput to a 10 msingle tile raster.
+dtm_generate_footprint | Generates footprint for a single dtm tile. dtm_neighbourhood_mosaic | Creates neigbhourhood mosaic of dtm tiles. dtm_validate_crs | Validates crs for single tiles and mosaics (both switched on by default). dtm_aggregate_tile | Generates a 10 m aggregate of the 0.4 m dtm tiles. dtm_calc_slope | Calculates the slope from a dtm neighbourhood mosaic, aggregates and crops oupput to a 10 msingle tile raster. dtm_calc_aspect | Calculates the aspect from a dtm neighbourhood mosaic, aggregates and crops oupput to a 10 msingle tile raster.